IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/migrating-content.md

 Migrating existing content into WordPress is a very common task.

-Impex provides tooling support for migrating your content to WordPress.
+ImpEx provides tooling support for migrating data to WordPress.

 ## Preparation

-Impex imports data from a directory containing JSON files grouped in `chunk-\*` sub directories.
+ImpEx imports data from a directory containing JSON files organized in `chunk-\*` sub-directories.

 ```
 my-exported-website